01 of 08

 Attach the Remaining Shelf Standards

 The shelf standards must be installed plumb, but it is equally important that the brackets, and therefore the shelves, are level across the standards.
-I’ve found the easiest way to accomplish this is to attach a bracket to the matching slots on each standard.
-Then set a level across adjacent brackets, sliding the standard up and down until the bubble in the center vial is centered.
+Set a level across adjacent brackets, sliding the standard up and down until the bubble in the center vial is centered.
 Make sure that the standard is resting over a stud, then punch a hole in the wall through the top screw hole and drive a screw.

 Repeat the instructions in step 4 for installing the standard plumb.
 Repeat the process for remaining standards.Continue to 6 of 8 below.

 06 of 08

 Shelf brackets range in size from 5 inches (for shelves holding paperback books) to 24 inches (for desktops and other large spaces).
 Plan to use brackets that are just a bit shorter than the depth of the shelves.
 So, if you want shelves that are 8- inches deep, use 7-inch brackets.